oracle-livelabs/analytics-ai/premier-league-video-analysis/notebook/notebook.md

 6. Wait for the conda package to be installed.

-   There may be an apparant pause when extracting the libraries.
+   There may be an apparent pause when extracting the libraries.
 Please be patient.

    This will take about 10 minutes.